Home About Kingston Admission Academic Programs Library Alumni Clinic Contact Us

 This curriculum is designed to prepare students to:

-1. Understand basic theories, concept and knowledge in medical science, acupuncture, Oriental medicine and Chinese herbology and ethics
+1. Describe basic theories, concepts and knowledge in medical science, acupuncture, Oriental medicine and Chinese herbology

-5. Recognize how the practice of Oriental medicine work in synergy to enhance the community wellbeing with quality care service
+4. Recognize and promote how the practice of Oriental medicine work in synergy with the enhancement of community wellbeing

 Curriculum